Graduate Studies in History

 Inorder to provide all applicants to graduate programs in history at The University of Toledo with an equitable admission process, the Graduate School and the departmental graduate committee will evaluate all application materials before making a decision for or against admission.
 This is not to say that all pieces of evidence are of equal importance.
 Generally speaking, a student's performance at the undergraduate level is most reliable in predicting success at the graduate level.
-Letters of recommendation, the student's Statement of Purpose, GRE test scores, writing samples, and work experience provide additional evidence and will also be considered before the committee renders a decision.
+Letters of recommendation, the student's Statement of Purpose, GRE test scores are recommended but not required, writing samples, and work experience provide additional evidence and will also be considered before the committee renders a decision.
 The graduate committee pays particular attention to the candidate's Statement of Purpose as an indication of the candidate's maturity, commitment, and seriousness of purpose.

-Inthe case of students who are not native speakers of English, it is important to remember that the TOEFL (Test of English as a Foreign Language) tests minimal English competency but not a student's academic potential.
+In the case of students who are not native speakers of English, it is important to remember that the TOEFL (Test of English as a Foreign Language) tests minimal English competency but not a student's academic potential.
 Therefore, a low TOEFL score (450-549) should not preclude evaluation of an applicant's academic credentials or admission to the university.
 However, an applicant normally must have a TOEFL score of at least 450 before the Graduate School will permit a department to consider a student for admission to a graduate program.
 If the student is acceptable academically, but has a score in the range of 450-549, he/she can be admitted conditionally.
 Conditional admission means that the student is academically acceptable but lacks English proficiency.
 It allows students to enroll in the American Language Institute at The University of Toledo, and once they achieve a TOEFL score of 550 or better they may be considered for an assistantship and permitted to take graduate courses.
 The department of history must be convinced of an applicant's ability to use English not only in coursework and research but also in the classroom, since it normally expects graduate students to carry out teaching responsibilities.
 (See also last paragraph, Graduate School Requirements.)

 Graduate College Requirements